-Reverse stress-tests are stress tests (see definition of 'stress and scenario testing' below) that require a firm to assess scenarios and circumstances that would render its business model unviable, thereby identifying potential business vulnerabilities.
-Reverse stress-testing starts from an outcome of business failure and identifies circumstances where this might occur.
+Reverse stress-tests are stress tests that require a firm to assess scenarios and circumstances that would render its business model unviable, thereby identifying potential business vulnerabilities.

 A method by which a company raises additional capital by inviting existing shareholders to buy new shares in proportion to their existing holding, usually for less than the current market price of the shares.

 The threat of an event that will limit an organisation's ability to achieve its business objectives.